Menu

 From more to less influence

-• Switch to a harder compound of the tire
+• Switch to a harder compound of the tyre

 • Decrease brake ducts